bjmt/universalmotif/README.md

 ### Error when installing from source

-If you trying to install the package from source and are getting compiler errors similar to these issues ([1](https://github.com/bjmt/universalmotif/issues/3), [2](https://github.com/bjmt/universalmotif/issues/16), [3](https://github.com/tnagler/RcppThread/issues/13)), then update your C++ compiler.
+If you trying to install the package from source and are getting compiler errors similar to these issues [[1](https://github.com/bjmt/universalmotif/issues/3), [2](https://github.com/bjmt/universalmotif/issues/16), [3](https://github.com/tnagler/RcppThread/issues/13)], then update your C++ compiler.
 This is an issue regarding incompatibilities between older compilers and the C++11 lambda functions from the [RcppThread](https://github.com/tnagler/RcppThread) package, which is used by the `universalmotif` package.

 ## Brief overview

 All of the functions within the `universalmotif` package are fairly well documented.
-You can access it from within R, reading the [Bioconductor PDF](https://bioconductor.org/packages/release/bioc/manuals/universalmotif/man/universalmotif.pdf), or browsing the [rdrr.io](https://rdrr.io/bioc/universalmotif/) website.
+You can access the documentation from within R, reading the [Bioconductor PDF](https://bioconductor.org/packages/release/bioc/manuals/universalmotif/man/universalmotif.pdf), or browsing the [rdrr.io](https://rdrr.io/bioc/universalmotif/) website (the latter is not always up to date).
 Additionally, several vignettes come with the package, which you can access from within R or on the Bioconductor website:

 - [Introduction to sequence motifs](https://bioconductor.org/packages/release/bioc/vignettes/universalmotif/inst/doc/IntroductionToSequenceMotifs.pdf)
 - [Motif import, export, and manipulation](https://bioconductor.org/packages/release/bioc/vignettes/universalmotif/inst/doc/MotifManipulation.pdf)